muarshad01/LLM/Notes/lecture17_notes.md

 #### Multi-head Attention

-* We are going to study two types of multi-head attention mechanisms the first type is basically by just concatenating the context Vector matrices, which is obtained from different query key and value matrices and the second approach is a more unified approach, which is more commonly implemented in modern LLMs and modern code bases.
+* We are going to study two types of multi-head attention mechanisms:

-***
+1. The first type is basically by just concatenating the context Vector matrices, which is obtained from different $$W_q, W_k, W_v$$ matrices

-* 5:00
+2. The second approach is a more unified approach, which is more commonly implemented in modern LLMs and modern code bases.

 ***